Therapy Dog Training Charlotte NC

 Therapy Dog Test Requirements

 - The Dog must lie quietly at their owners feet while the owner is sitting with another person (with or without a dog) during a casual meal or on a park bench.

 - The dog should be able to remain with a friendly stranger without showing distress while their owner is out of sight for one minute.

 - The dog should be able to walk on a loose leash in a new environment and does not pull.
 Able to execute the following with a loose leash: Left and right turn, Stop, Fast and slow pace

 - The dogs walks on a loose leash through a crowd.

-- During the test, Therapy Dogs walk past distraction dogs and do not pull on the leash.
+- During the test, the dog needs to walk past distraction dogs and do not pull on the leash.

 - A Therapy Dog must remain in a Sit-Stay in a small group (3 other people with dogs).
 Owners and dogs are in an informal group while owners have a conversation.

 - A Therapy Dog allows with little or no reaction an approaching person carrying something large such as a box or package to approach and pet it.
 “May I pet your dog?”
 (Item is put on floor/ground before person pets dog)

-- Therapy Dogs cooperate with their owners.
+- The therapy dog needs to cooperate with their owners.
 They walk by food on the floor and respond to leaving the food on the floor.

 - A Therapy Dog responds to “Leave it” when a friendly visitor offers the dog a treat.

-- During the test, Therapy Dogs remains in a down or sit stay at a distance.
+- During the test, your dog will need to remain in a down or sit stay at a 20 feet for 2 minutes while other dogs are nearby.

-- Therapy Dogs must come when called with distractions.
+- Your dog will then be called to come to you when you call.
+Therapy Dogs must come when called with distractions.
 Handler goes out 20-ft. and calls dog.
 Dog comes past a distraction to return to handler.